-While it is possible to make multiple enrollment deposits to various schools, it is regularly not recommended.
-In some instances, its seen as an unethical practice since you would be accepting multiple admission offers with the intention of only attending one school.
+While it is possible to make multiple enrollment deposits to various schools, it’s not recommended.
+In some instances, it’s seen as an unethical practice, since you would be accepting multiple admission offers with the intention of only attending one school.
 Additionally, playing that game can easily get expensive (especially if your enrollment deposits are each in triple digits).
 Therefore, the best game plan is to place an enrollment deposit down at your second-best alternative.
 Then, if you ultimately get accepted off the waitlist at your first-choice school, you can place an enrollment deposit there and promptly notify your other school that you will no longer be attending.

 Few things can reveal an applicant’s true character better than a strong letter, or letters, of recommendation.
 Whether it be from a teacher, boss, or coach, a strong letter of recommendation can provide the admissions office with important insight into who you are and why you would be a good fit.
 Look to those who you have a strong relationship with and can speak to your strengths.

 Demonstrating academic improvement is a great way to possibly sway a waitlisted or deferred admission decision in your favor!
 Whether you originally applied with incomplete grades or you’ve since significantly improved them, capitalize on your recent academic achievements to “wow” the admissions committee.
 Simply connect with your admissions officer and send an official transcript with your most recent grades.
-Doing this can demonstrate to the admissions office that you have what it takes and you want to be a student there.
+Doing this can demonstrate to the admissions office that you have what it takes, and you want to be a student at their school.

-Resubmitting improved SAT or ACT scores is another great way to turn the tide on your waitlisted or deferred application status.
-As we all know, standardized test scores carry a lot of weight in college admissions.
-So, if you have the time and resources to invest in improving your scores, do it!
+Resubmitting improved SAT or ACT scores is another great way to turn the tide on your waitlisted or deferred application status, so if you have the time and resources to invest in improving your scores, do it!

 In addition to studying on your own, some additional options that can help you increase your score quickly include getting a personal tutor, joining a study group, or taking a prep class.
 Overall, taking the initiative to improve your test scores for the sole purpose of getting that offer letter is a great way to stand out from the rest of the waitlisted or deferred crowd.

-Be sure to follow-up!
-If it has been a few weeks since you were waitlisted or deferred and you still haven’t heard anything back, check-in with your respective admissions officer.
-Ask questions about the status of your application, see if there is anything you can better clarify for the admissions office, and hear what they recommend for waitlisted or deferred students waiting to hear back.
+Be sure to follow up!
+If it has been a few weeks since you were waitlisted or deferred and you still haven’t heard anything back, check in with your respective admissions officer.
+Ask questions about the status of your application, see if there is anything you can better clarify for the admissions office, and ask what they recommend for waitlisted or deferred students waiting to hear back.
 Even a simple follow-up email to ask questions can go a long way in conveying to the admissions office that you are still interested.

 Upon receiving the news that you have been waitlisted or deferred, the best thing you can do is to remain calm.
-Yes, being waitlisted or deferred from a school you really like can be stressful.
+Yes, it can be stressful.
 But you still have a chance of receiving that offer letter!
 Remain calm and focus on taking action to improve your chances of receiving an offer letter.

-It is important to understand that, whether waitlisted or deferred, you still have a shot of being accepted.
+It is important to understand that, whether you're waitlisted or deferred for college, you still have a shot of being accepted.
 By remaining calm, expressing your interest, and taking active steps to improve your application, you can increase your chances and stand out.